 Side Plank variations

-Side Plank with knee down
+Side Plank with bent knee

-Side Plank with a wedge
+Side Plank with scissors step

 One-legged Side Plank Pose

 If you want to build even more core strength, lift your top leg.
 Start in Side Plank.
 Bend your top knee, and either grab your big toe with your top arm or put a strap around your foot.
 Lift your foot up toward the ceiling and push through your heel.
 Hold for several breaths, then release your foot and slowly lower it to the mat.
 Repeat on the other side.Section divider

 Focus on warming up and engaging your arms, shoulders, core, and the entirety of your legs leading up to this posture to ensure safe and proper alignment.

 Vasishtasana has three main stories taking place: the arm that is holding the body up, the lower-side leg, and the pelvis.
 Each interacts with the other to create balance, says Ron Long, MD, a board-certified orthopedic surgeon and yoga instructor.

 In the drawings below, pink muscles are stretching and blue muscles are contracting.
 The shade of the color represents the force of the stretch and the force of contraction.
 Darker = stronger.